Aadhaar-debug/pascop/README.md

 # Patent reg. no - 202211069581 Dec 2 - 2022
-# CYBER HYGIENE TOOL (Kavach.ai)
+# Pascop
 ## Protecting one user at a time

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-KAVACH IS A SMART ARTIFICIAL INTELLIGTH AGENT THAT RESTRICTS THE MALICIOUS USER ACTIVITY / BLACK HAT ACTIVITIESON THE NETWORK OR THE BROWSER.
+PASOP IS A SMART ARTIFICIAL INTELLIGENCE AGENT THAT RESTRICTS THE MALICIOUS USER ACTIVITY / BLACK HAT ACTIVITIES ON THE NETWORK OR THE BROWSER.

 - MADE IN PYTOHN , JAVASCRIPT , JQUERY FOR LOGICS
 - FRONT END MADE IN HTML , CSS , JAVASCRIPT AND BOOTSTRAP